avault/avault.github.io/getting-started.md

   teaser:
   thumb:
 permalink : /getting-started/
-ads: true
+ads: false
 ---

 # Getting Started

-If you are a student interested in working as part of vault, this page will help you get started.
+If you are a student interested in working as part of vault this page will help you get started.

+{% include toc.html %}

 ## Connecting to the Community

+Before you get started on any of the fun stuff, first you should connect to the rest of the vault community.

 #### Slack